shrey-bhatnagar/python/OOPS/inheritance/readme.txt

 Super function:
 ---------------
-1) to use super function in python-2 use "object"
-==> class A(object): .....
+1) to use super function in python-2 use "object" (python-2 ===> "new-style" class. this is "object" need to be defined) ==> class A(object): ..... class B(A):
-class B(A):
     def __init__(self,x,y):